AbdulSyed05/Django-Blog/README.md

 List of used resources for your website (text, images, snippets of code, projects....)
 ## Acknowledgment

 - I would like to thank Juliaa Konovalova for being my guiding light in the world of Django.
 Your expertise and encouragement have made this coding journey an incredible experience.
-I am sincerely grateful for your mentorship.
+I am sincerely grateful for your mentorship 😊.

 - I would like to thank Code Institutes Slack Community, and tutor support (Especially Joanne) as this helped me so much when I got stuck on part of my project.